• Skip to main content

 • Tips for making this recipe

-• ANGOSTURA® Orange Bitters and Pineapple Ice Cream
+• No Churn Orange and Pineapple Ice Cream

 A taste of the tropics

-Orange-pineapple ice cream is one of my childhood favourite ice cream flavours.
-Zesty orange paired with the tropical flavour of pineapple in a delicious, rich, creamy ice cream, what’s not to love?
+Orange-pineapple ice cream is one of my childhood favourites.
+Zesty orange paired with the tropical flavour of pineapple in a delicious, rich, creamy ice cream—what’s not to love?

 Two-ingredient condensed milk ice cream

 Did you know you can make the easiest ice cream out of just two ingredients?
-Heavy (or double) cream and condensed milk makes a tasty, effortless, creamy rich ice cream base with minimal effort.
+Heavy (or double) cream and condensed milk make a tasty, effortless, creamy, rich ice cream base with minimal effort.

-To this, you can add any of your favourite flavours, be it simple vanilla, chunks of chocolate, fudge, caramel or your favourite fruit.
+You can add any of your favourite flavours, such as simple vanilla, chunks of chocolate, fudge, caramel, or your favourite fruit.

 For this orange-pineapple ice cream I’ve added a spoonful of ANGOSTURA® orange bitters for a zesty orange punch and crushed pineapple for little pops of tropical flavour.